WWF-International/browser-support-wwf-uk/README.md

 WWF UK uses a tiered browser support model.
 This document gives details of which browsers should be supported and to what level.

-This was last looked at on 10 April, using data from 1 January to 31 March 2018 on all WWF UK websites.
-It will be updated at the start of August  2018 using the previous quarter's information.
+This was last looked at on 22 May using data from the last 30 days across all site on the main Google Analytics property.

 # Expectations